whd617/nooks/README.md

 # nooks

-React Hook to update your document's title
+Collection of sexy React Hooks ready to install with NPM

 - [x]  useTabs
 - [x]  useTitle